 Panfish: Panfish provide plenty of action for anglers on Bear Lake.
 The most common species are bluegill, pumpkinseed, black crappie, yellow perch and brown bullhead.
 Panfish are caught year-round and ice fishing is a popular winter activity.
 Live baits such as minnows or worms usually produce the best catches, but small jigs and lures also work well.
 When sunfish are on their spawning beds in the spring, try using an 8 foot, 3-4 weight fly rod with surface poppers or wet flies.
 They can provide some fast and fun action.
 Bullheads are most active after sunset and can be taken using nightcrawlers or scented baits.

-Statewide Fishing Regulations apply.
+Statewide fishing regulations apply (leaving DEC website to official Fishing Regulations Guide vendor website).
 Ice fishing permitted.